Trackless train

 A trackless train — or tram (U.S. English), road train, land train, or parking lot train is a road-going articulated vehicle used for the transport of passengers, comprising a driving vehicle pulling one or more carriages connected by drawbar couplings, in the manner of a road-going railway train.

 Similar vehicles may be used for transport of freight or baggage for short distances, such as at a factory or airport.
+Often depending on use, land train may or may not be skeuomorphically styled to look like traditional, often steam trains.

 Terminology

 Trackless train or land train are descriptive terms for the rubber tired road-going vehicles to distinguish them from rail mounted trains.
 Parking lot tram is a common name in the US, reflecting its use in parking lot transport.

 The lack of a widely accepted generic name for trackless trains often leads to them being called trams, people movers or road trains.
 Due to cultural terminology differences, trackless train, tram and parking lot tram usages occur in North America, while land train and road train are used in Europe.